-When Mary arrives at the inn she realises there is something not quite right, with her Uncle Joss acting in an aggressive, stand-offish way, and her Aunt never daring to speak in the house.
+When Mary arrives at the inn she realises there is something not quite right, with her Uncle Joss acting in an aggressive, stand-offish way- and her Aunt never dares speak in the house.
 Mary can feel there is something wrong and, as the novel goes on, more and more gets revealed which makes her question her own morals, as well as those of her family.

 Eventually she discovers that her Uncle Joss is behind a smuggling business, which leads to all sorts of problems for Mary and the inhabitants of Jamaica Inn.
-The darker side of this business leads Mary to build up a case against her Uncle- and the book really follows Mary’s plight against him and his business, and her investigations into just how dangerous this smuggling is for everyone.
+The darker side of this business leads Mary to build up a case against her Uncle- and the book really follows Mary’s plight against him and his business, and her investigations into just how dangerous this smuggling is.

 Alongside Mary’s discoveries of the goings-on at Jamaica Inn, there is the introduction of the character Jem, who is the brother of Mary’s Uncle Joss.
-At first Mary thinks he is immoral, as he is a reputed horse-thief- and she is wary of getting into a friendship with the brother of someone she hates.
-However, gradually, she becomes closer and closer to Jem and forgets her self-righteousness.
+At first Mary thinks he is immoral, as he is a reputed horse-thief- and she is wary of getting into a friendship with the brother of a man she hates.
+However, gradually, she gets closer and closer to Jem and forgets her self-righteousness.

-The romance aspect of the book is brilliant, as the initial hostility between the two characters makes their romance all the more relatable and amazing.
+The romance aspect of the book is brilliant, as the initial hostility between the two characters makes their romance all the more interesting.